tutorial

 Use rqt_joint_trajectory_controller or MoveIt's motion planning RViz plugin to move the robot to other arbitrary positions.

-To visualize this data, download the latest version of the Foxglove Studio desktop app.
+To visualize this data, download the latest version of the Foxglove desktop app.

-Make sure that the ROS_PACKAGE_PATH setting includes your workspace, so that Studio can locate the mesh files referenced in the robot's URDF file.
+Make sure that the ROS_PACKAGE_PATH setting includes your workspace, so that Foxglove can locate the mesh files referenced in the robot's URDF file.

 Next, open a live Foxglove Websocket connection – specify ws://localhost:8765 as the connection URL.